hoangcaobao/U-net/README.md

 ## Overview

 ### Dataset
+I can not upload all dataset because it is private.
+You can find or use your own.

 My dataset contain 2 types: X-ray image and its knee position as label.
 Here is an example of my dataset: